Updated May 9, 2020 at 8:19 a.m.

 How many people at Dartmouth have tested positive for COVID-19?

-To date, four individuals on our campus have tested positive for COVID-19.
+To date, eight individuals on our campus have tested positive for COVID-19.

 Are admissions tours and interviews being offered?